Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **Ajoint:min:max:home**

 Set an explicit homing angle, which can be outside min and max.
 Min and max are assured while normal operation, but while homing, rotary movements can be outside this limits with some commands like G1 H1.
+Home angle will be set with either high or low end endstop.

 # M669 B parameter
-B allows setting or overriding some parameters directly. tbd a list
+B allows setting or overriding some parameters directly, e.g. which subtype of CNC 5 axis (AC etc.) is set. tbd a list

 # M669 P parameter